Non-Degree and Guest Students and Scholars

 Enrollment for 1 term only and limited to 2 courses total (1 course only per department or program).

 As a renowned public university, the University of Michigan attracts a great many academic visitors each year.
 The use of established, formal processes helps facilitate arrangements to sponsor and host these visitors allowing them to participate in campus life and programs while they are here.
 The procedures and processes vary based on the nature and duration of the visit, the sponsoring unit, and other factors.
 Hosting units process all new and renewing Visiting Scholar applications independently.
 Effective November 1, 2016, hosting units will also process all new and renewing Visiting Graduate Student Applications independently.
 Information about the application process, links to the application forms and helpful resources are provided on this page.

 To apply for admission as a spring or summer semester guest student for institute, workshop, and short course participants.

 Wayne State University – University of Michigan Dual Registration

 Students enrolled at either Wayne State University or the University of Michigan may elect a course or courses in the other institution if the course fits their program but is not available in their home institution.
 The student must have written approval of the department chairperson in their major area at the home college and the approval of their Dean.
 The election must also be approved by the department which offers the course.
 Students desiring to participate in Wayne State University – University of Michigan dual registration should obtain the necessary forms from the Registrar’s office at each university.
-For more information contact Sally Carpenter in U-M’s Registrar’s Office.
+For more information, contact the U-M Registrar’s Office.